epourhadi/Project_getting-data-and-cleaning/README.md

 This repository includes the following files:

-* README.md, the current file, which shows a general view of the project.
+* `README.md`, the current file, which shows a general view of the project.

-* tidy_data.txt, which contains the data set.
+* `tidy_data.txt`, which contains the data set.

-* CodeBook.md, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data).
+* `CodeBook.md`, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data).

-* run_analysis.R, the R script that was used to create the data set (see the Creating the data set section below)
+* `run_analysis.R`, the R script that was used to create the data set (see the Creating the data set section below)

 ## Study design <a name="study-design"></a>